jhnbrnn/guest-writer/articles/2019-12-23-securing-aws-http-apis-with-jwt-authorizers.markdown

 There are a few different ways to create an HTTP API; for this tutorial, you’ll be creating the API from the Lambda details page in which you’ve been working.
 By creating it from the Lambda, AWS will configure the API’s permission settings by default, allowing it to execute the Lambda when a request is received.

 Scroll to the top of the page and open the “Designer” section.
 Click the “Add trigger” button in the section’s left side.
 Select “API Gateway” in the form’s dropdown, then “Create a new API” from the next dropdown that appears.
-In the form elements that follow, HTTP API should be selected by default, and you don’t need to change any of the settings - just head to the bottom of the form and click “Add”.
+In the form elements that follow, HTTP API should be selected by default, and you don’t need to change any of the settings - just head to the bottom of the form and click the “Add” button.

 ![Settings for the HTTP API Trigger](images/jwt4.png)